Make-School-Courses/ARCHIVE-MOB-7-Build-Your-Own-iOS-Library/Readme.md

 Class projects will include the creation of a Make School set of UI elements.
 Students will all contribute to the library using Github.
 The goal for each student is to provide at least one new and unique UI element to the library.
 Students will also create their own customized UI elements that can be used in their own projects.

 ## Topics
+By the end of this course, we will learn about:

-- Learn the fundamentals of UIKit
+- the fundamentals of UIKit
-- Understand view and layer hierarchy
+- view and layer hierarchy
 - Gestures
 - Animations
 - Using cocoapods
-- Contributing to cocoapods
+- Contributing to open source
 - Mathematics for geometry eg. circles
 - Particle effects